Rust, gently.

 The podcast.

-Seven seasons, roughly fifty episodes, told from the ground up over about thirteen hours.
+Six seasons, thirty-seven episodes, told from the ground up over roughly nine and a half hours.
 No prerequisites.
 One idea per episode.
 Built for the commute and the dishes.

 Foundations